-CAT risk has decreased since the previous year as a result of the new 2019/20 IG reinsurance structure as well as reflecting Hydra's third party reinsurance status within the CAT risk methodology.
+CAT risk has decreased since the previous year as a result of a lower attachment point on the reinsurance programme.

-Overall, SCR underwriting risk capital has decreased by USD2.5m which represents a 2% reduction since last year.
+Overall, SCR underwriting risk capital has decreased by USD4.6m, which represents a 3% reduction since last year.

 Market risk